 This includes corporate training and ongoing learning as well as school learning.
 While the interest in eLearning is growing rapidly, most of the time organizations just put PDF files and Slides online and call it eLearning.
 I believe there is a gap for solutions that significantly improve the efficiency with which learn – all while catering specifically for mobile devices in bandwidth constrained environments.

-In companies we empower organizations to transform PDF, power-points and other static content into our micro-learning methodology.
+In companies, we empower organizations to transform PDF, power-points and other static content into our micro-learning methodology.
 Through us, organisational knowledge on compliance & regulations, or sales & products, or corporate strategy, can be rapidly packaged in digestible chunks, to reach hundreds of people in geographically dispersed areas.

 For schools and universities, we have focused fundamental skills, starting with English communication.
 Proficiency levels in English of high school and university students is well below the required levels for academic performance and professional success because of a highly challenged education system.
 Our online tools here, provide a abridging program for young adults who to improve their command of English.
+People who want to gain an edge and learn easily, they can utilize supplements that provide benefits such as Improved Learning Ability.

 How many people have used Rekindle Learning so far?